 There are a variety of awards and scholarships available through the Ministry of Education.
-An outline of the awards are noted below, and detailed descriptions can be found in the Handbook Procedures for the Graduation Program – Chapter 6.
+An outline of the awards is noted below, and detailed descriptions can be found in the Handbook of Procedures for the Graduation Program – Chapter 6.

 These $1,000 scholarships are awarded to graduating secondary school apprentices who: